What is edging? How to practice orgasm control for better sex

 How long should edging last?

-Edging is personal—how long it lasts depends on your personal preferences and endurance.
-There are some that might enjoy it for a few minutes before giving in to orgasm.
+Edging is personal, and how long it lasts depends on your personal preferences and endurance.
+Some might enjoy it for a few minutes before giving in to orgasm.
 Others might prolong it.

 When it comes to sex and all that encompasses it, Dr. Killen’s advice might just hit the right spot: “Ultimately, it comes down to figuring out what you like and then communicating that to your partner.
 One type of pleasure is no better or worse than another, as long as you and your partner are both enjoying the ride.”